 What Does Equity Mean at College of DuPage?

 This roundtable discussion focuses on COD's Equity Plan and the next steps.
-Panelists include Dr. Brian Caputo, Associate Vice President of Assessment and Student Success Lisa Stock, and Equity Team Chair and English Faculty Jill Salas.
+Panelists include Dr. Brian Caputo, Associate Vice President of Assessment and Student Success Lisa Stock, and Interim Director, Diversity, Equity and Inclusion, and Equity and Access Team Chair Jill Salas.
 Speech Department Chair Lauren Morgan is the facilitator.